navroop18/VirusTotalApi/README.md

 **26.06.2014:**

+* Search bug fixed
+* Domain search (-d) now can be used scheme search like this http://domain.com, urlparse will extract domain

+**26.06.2014:**

 * Now show file name when scan/search file
 * In file-search option can now be used md5 hash
 * Rescan option now support wildcard, for example samples/*, will generate file hash on the fly